 Total Pilot Acreage

-Currently, our farming pilot programs contain nearly 550 acres of farming land.
+Currently, our farming pilot programs and our cacao support efforts contain over 550 acres of farming land.
 Projects underway include a case study for the use of industrial hemp to reverse soil degradation.

 Initial GESERP Project Areas